GingerBreadInc/GPIOWebInterface/README.md

 ## Credits
-Thanks to StevesRandomProjects, this Project was inspired by <a href="https://github.com/StevesRandomProjects/PiGpioWebServer" target="_blank">StevesRandomProjects - PiGpioWebServer</a>
+Thanks to StevesRandomProjects.<br>This Project was inspired by <a href="https://github.com/StevesRandomProjects/PiGpioWebServer" target="_blank">StevesRandomProjects - PiGpioWebServer</a>.